srad/MediaSink.Go/README.md

 - SQLite 3

 If you run the application outside of Docker, you must manually install FFmpeg, youtube-dl, FFprobe, and SQLite 3.
-- Go 1.x or later
-- FFmpeg (for video processing capabilities)

 Debian setup: